 - All meals as indicated in itinerary (Breakfast – B, Lunch – L and Dinner – D)

 - 24-hour telephone assistance

-- Flights to and from Galapagos approx US$570
+- International Flights & Domestic Flights to Galapagos

-- Entrance fee to Galapagos National Park US$100
+- Entrance fees into the Galapagos National Park ($100USD)

 - All meals not listed as included